In this Article

 2. Strong Job Outlook and Opportunities

-General management positions in the U.S. are expected to grow by about 9% between 2020 and 2030.
-Compare that to healthcare management roles, which the BLS estimates will grow by 32% during that time.
-That translates into more than 51,000 new jobs per year.
+General administrative management positions in the U.S. are expected to grow by about 4.2% through 2032.
+Compare that to healthcare management roles, which the BLS estimates will grow by 28.4% during that time.

 Changing technology related to healthcare, including greater use of electronic health records (EHRs), is one area to watch.